radiant-rstats/docker/README.md

 Shiny is registered trademarks of RStudio, Inc. The use of the trademarked terms Shiny through the images hosted on hub.docker.com has been granted by explicit permission of RStudio.
 Please review RStudio's trademark use policy and address inquiries about further distribution or other questions to permissions@rstudio.com.

 Jupyter is distributed under the BSD 3-Clause license (Copyright (c) 2017, Project Jupyter Contributors)

-## Acknowledgements

-Thanks to Ajar Vashisth for helping me get started with Docker and Docker Compose.
-Thanks also to Raghav Prasad for setting up the > 2.0.0 versions of the docker images to start from <a href="https://github.com/jupyter/docker-stacks" target="_blank">Jupyter</a> docker images.